 Norwich - the perfect location

 A friendly, easy-going, and safe place to live, the bustling centre of Norwich is just a few minutes by bus from the University.
 The historic city is one of the top ten shopping venues in the UK and its cinemas, theatres, pubs and clubs offer a lively social life.

 Norwich has all the characteristics of a 'university city'.
 A major commercial and thriving cultural centre, it is steeped in history and retains its distinctive character.
 The city boasts a vibrant blend of independent stores, small specialist shops, major high street chains and the country's largest six-day open-air market, set amidst a maze of pretty medieval cobble-stoned lanes and alleys.
 It also has good bus and rail connections to the rest of the UK and having its own airport ensures easy access to the Continent with connections to 200 cities worldwide.

-The University received the highest ranking in its most recent teaching quality audit by the Quality Assurance Agency for Higher Education and has been consistently ranked as one of the top universities for student satisfaction in the UK National Student Survey.
+The University received the highest ranking in its most recent teaching quality audit by the Quality Assurance Agency for Higher Education and has been consistently ranked as one of the top universities in the Guardian University Guide: 2014, the Times Good University Guide 2014 and for student satisfaction in the UK National Student Survey.